Loading...

 Many thanks to Michèle Odermatt for this inspiring interview and these very interesting insights into her everyday working life.

-Would you like to learn more about the MSc in Applied Information and Data Science degree programme?
-Come and visit our information events (online or on-site) and find out more details in a personal conversation with the heads of the programme.
+Join us and visit our info-events and find out more details in a personal conversation with the Head of the Programme.

 Find more information here: